-kHz (Nyquist) and is determined by the MODEM\CLK.
-The MODEM\CLK, which is the sampling rate, equals 8 times the baud rate.
+For audio (300 - 4000 Hz) the sampling rate should be higher than or equal to 8 kHz (Nyquist) and is determined by the MODEM CLK.
+The MODEM CLK, which is the sampling rate, equals 8 times the baud rate.
 That is, the minimum baud rate, which can be programmed, is 1 kBaud.
 However, the incoming data will be filtered in the digital domain and the 3-dB cut-off frequency is 0.6 times the programmed Baud rate.
 Thus, for audio the minimum programmed Baud rate should be approximately 7.2 kBaud.

-The GAUSS\FILTER resolution decreases with increasing baud rate.
+GAUSS FILTER resolution decreases with increasing baud rate.
 A accumulate and dump filter can be implemented in the uC to improve the resolution.
-Note that each GAUSS\FILTER reading should be synchronized to the MODEM\CLK.
+Note that each GAUSS_FILTER reading should be synchronized to the MODEM CLK.
 As an example, accumulating 4 readings and dividing the total by 4 will improve the resolution by 2 bits.

-Furthermore, to fully utilize the GAUSS\FILTER dynamic range the frequency deviation must be 16 times the programmed baud rate.
+Furthermore, utilize the to fully GAUSS FILTER dynamic range the frequency deviation must be 16 times the programmed baud rate.